These two simple Easter dinner sides, Pork Tenderloin with Baked Apples, and Roasted Asparagus, are easy to make and incredibly delicious!

-I’ll share two recipes now and save the other two (a delicious cilantro lime salad and fabulous carrot cake) for later.
-And trust me, you don’t want to miss out on those recipes – I was licking the plate after both were served!
+Today I have two Easter recipes that you don’t want to miss out on – I was licking the plate after both were served!

 The baked apples were tender and sweet and tart.
 My husband actually used the glaze from the apples on his pork and loved it.
 And finally, the asparagus…the recipe, a Barefoot Contessa original, comes recommended by Leigh Anne at Your Home Based Mom and it is now my preferred way to eat asparagus.
 Yum!